Dont-Get-Lost-in-Froghill-Penang

 And the water is clear enough at the shallow parts that you can see some metal scrap pieces, probably remains of the previous tin dredge.

 Sometimes there are monkeys swimming!
-But don’t follow their example!
+Just don’t follow their example!

 View of the cliff at Frog Hill Penang